 Early role models in medicine demonstrate the room for growth within the profession, and within the student.
 The ancient anatomist Galen (c.
-130 - 200) was seen as nearly sacred and students were told only to memorize his physiology, including the three chambered heart.
-Human knowledge was largely unchanged until Vessalius (1514 - 1564) and da Vinci (1452-1519) provided illustrations of the correct anatomy which resulted in a shift in thinking about both physiology and the place of students in forming their own impressions (Debus 1978).
+130 - 200) was seen as nearly sacred, and students were told only to memorize his physiology, including the three chambered heart.
+Human knowledge was largely unchanged until Vessalius (1514 - 1564) and da Vinci (1452-1519) provided illustrations of the correct anatomy which resulted in a shift in thinking about both physiology and the place of students in forming their own impressions (Debus, 1978).
 The new way of looking at the human body brought with it a new respect for the power of reason and observation demonstrated by the new role models.
-Although the older ideas of human anatomy were replaced, the tradition that provided a foundation for further advance of knowledge was newly esteemed (Kearney 1971).
-The legacy of seeing for oneself did not diminish the need for role models, rather it inculcated a newfound appreciation for the value of reason.
-From the Renaissance onward, the meaning of a role model was not to constrain the student, but to liberate them to use their own talents to serve others.
+Although the older ideas of human anatomy were replaced, the tradition that provided a foundation for a further advance of knowledge was newly esteemed (Kearney, 1971).
+The legacy of seeing for oneself did not diminish the need for role models, rather it inculcated a newfound appreciation for the value of reason as a humanistic appreciation of human capacity for transformation (Isaacson, 2017).
+From the

+Renaissance onward, the meaning of a role model was not to constrain the student, but to liberate them to use their own talents to serve others.